Prakash Raj: Political career

 Prakash Raj started his active political movement with the hashtag #justasking on social media after his friend Gauri Lankesh's assassination incident in September 2017.
+He was very close to the family, including Mr. Lankesh, whose advice to be the 'eternal opposition' he mentioned at the WLF as being his political moto.

 He contested in the 2019 Indian general election as an independent candidate for the Bengaluru Central Lok Sabha constituency.
 Raj lost the election, securing around 28,906 Votes (2.41%) in the election.
+At the Wayanad Literature Festival, in conversation with Dhanya Rajendran he explained that he had not taken part in the election to win, but instead to learn what the process was like firsthand.

 Controversies

-Prakash has been involved in several controversies.

 He was banned by Telugu film producers six times in the past.
 Prakash reacted to this by saying:

 "If people who work with me say that I play hide and seek, why do they repeat me?
 Why am I in Mahesh's nine films out of his ten.
 Why don't you judge me with my work?
 How I go about it is not important.
 I don't go by the rules.
 I put my foot down, I don't take mediocrity.
 There are certain locations where I can come only at 12 in the morning.
 I don't go by the rules."
 It was the first time that an actor was banned by the Telugu industry.
 Telugu film industry insiders interpret the ban as a conspiracy by several big heroes and producers.
 Problems started during the shooting of the Telugu films Pawan Kalyan's Jalsa, NTR Jr's Kantri, and Allu Arjun's Parugu.

 There was controversy for his naked appearance in a sequence in his latest Telugu release Ongole Githa.
 The film got an "A Certificate" from the Censor Board.
 Prakash reacted by saying: "I did not shed my clothes for creating sensation, I had no plans to star in that sequence.
 The script demanded it; as an actor, I have to abide by the script.
 Director Bhaskar told me that it would be an 'important' sequence in the context of the film and I just carried out his instructions."